arsenbai/project-management-system/README.md

 Huge thanks to [Stein Helset](https://github.com/SteinOveHelset) for the original video tutorial.
 If you're just starting out with Django, check out his video and follow step-by-step instruction — it's super beginner-friendly and clear.

+**Note**
+This repository contains additional features that make project result different from original video tutorial.

 ---

 ## 🛠 Setup Instructions (for Forked Repository Users)